-Each school employee at the school shall receive an orientation on the district security and safety plan School Security and Safety Plan, including the school-specific annexes relevant to that employee, or the school's security and safety plan.
-Additionally, each school employee at the school shall receive violence prevention training in a manner described in the security and safety plan School Security and Safety Plan.
-The training will be conducted in cooperation with the school safety and security committee Security and Safety Committee and may include other municipal or emergency officials and services.
+Each school employee at the school shall receive an orientation on the School Security and Safety Plan, including the school-specific annexes relevant to that employee.
+Additionally, each school employee at the school shall receive violence prevention training in a manner described in the School Security and Safety Plan.
+The training will be conducted in cooperation with the Security and Safety Committee and may include other municipal or emergency officials and services.
 The goal of the orientation and training is to provide the school community and municipal officials with an understanding of the need for unified planning, preparedness, and response.